 I am studying nineteenth-century US History with Lisa Jacobson and Pat Cohen (co-chairs).
-Generally, I’m interested in gender, consumer culture, identity, religion, and women’s work in the American West.
+Generally, I’m interested in gender, consumer culture, religion, and women’s work in the American West.

 I have presented at annual meetings of the Western Association of Women Historians, the American Society for Ethnohistory, and the Western History Association.
 I have received research support from the Charles Redd Center for Western Studies, the Coalition for Western Women’s History, and the Huntington Library.

 Dissertation Title:"Homespun Respectability: Silk Worlds, Women's Work, and Mormon Identity, 1850-1910s"

 “‘You Look Like a Boy’: Gendered Representations of Hair Loss in Books for Pediatric Cancer Patients” in The Lion and the Unicorn 37, no. 2 (April 2013): 125-142.

 Review of Julia Bricklin, America’s Best Female Sharpshooter: The Rise and Fall of Lillian Frances Smith (Norman: University of Oklahoma Press, 2017) in Great Plains Quarterly 38, no. 4.
 Fall 2018.

 Review of Mark W. Robbins, Middle Class Union: Organizing the ‘Consuming Public’ in Post-World War I America (Ann Arbor: University of Michigan Press, 2017) in the Michigan Historical Review 44, no. 1.
 Spring 2018.

 Review of Rachel Cope et al., eds., Mormon Women’s History: Beyond Biography (Lanham, MD: Fairleigh Dickinson University Press, 2017) in Reading Religion.
 May 2018.

 US History, 1865 to the Present

 Instructor of Record